3x DISCOFILM 500ml bottles + 1x 320ml bottle – Record cleaner & media cleaner

 Why DISCOFILM?

-Application – It's that easy!
+Application – It's that easy

-- Pierce the bottle in the middle.
+- Pierce the center of the bottle

-- Let it dry for 30 minutes
+- Allow to dry for 30 minutes

-- Turn over, apply second side
+- Turn over and apply to the second side

 - Allow to dry for 2–4 hours (depending on room temperature)